George Boyer Vashon

-Biography
+Early life and education

-George Boyer Vashon was born in Carlisle, Pennsylvania, the third child and only son of an abolitionist, John Bethune Vashon (or John Bathan Vashon).
+George Boyer Vashon was born on July 25, 1824, in Carlisle, Pennsylvania to John Bathan Vashon (Note: Also cited as John Bethune Vashon.)
+(1792– 1853), a seaman, businessman, and abolitionist, and Anne Smith.
+The second of three siblings, Vashon was the younger brother of the journalist and abolitionist Mary Frances Vashon.
 In 1840, at age 16, he enrolled in Oberlin Collegiate Institute (later Oberlin College), and in 1844 he became its first African-American graduate, and the valedictorian of his class.

-Vashon's graduation from Oberlin was not only a personal triumph it was an important step for the anti-slavery movement.
+Vashon's graduation from Oberlin was not only a personal triumph, but also an important step for the anti-slavery movement.
 Oberlin had welcomed and attracted black American students.
 It was a key initiative of the anti-slavery movement - to prepare for final emancipation.
 Before Vashon a few black American students had enrolled in Oberlin but dropped out.
 Nearly ten years went by between the founding of Oberlin and Vashon's graduation.
 His graduation was a relief.
-Vashon's early education in Pittsburgh was provided in part by Rev. Lewis Woodson, who also taught Martin Delany.
-Delany lived with the Vashon family for a time.
-The second Oberlin graduate was John Mercer Langston, who lived for a time in his youth in Cincinati with one of Lewis Woodson's brothers.
-Vashon mentored Langston.
-In all 23 black Americans graduated from Oberlin College before the Civil War.
+(Note: Money from wealthy abolitionists was a key component of the anti-slavery movement.
+Gerrit Smith started a college in New York, where George Boyer Vashon taught for a time.
+Smith supported John Brown, whose father was an Oberlin College board member.
+The Tappan family invested in Oberlin with the intention of educating black American students.
+Had Vashon not graduated when he did, doubt and discouragement would have festered in the anti-slavery movement.